How to get caught up On a Mountain of Laundry

 - Once all 2-3 loads of the most important laundry are completely washed, dried, folded, and put away, then begin methodically making your way quickly through the remaining washing pile

-- Use timers throughout the day to ensure you stay focused on getting everything through the washer and dryer as fast as possible.
+- Use timers throughout the day to ensure you stay focused on getting all of your laundry through the washer and dryer and caught up as fast as possible.

 - Fold laundry as it comes out of the dryer, or at least drape it over a nearby chair to prevent wrinkling.

-- For at least the 2-3 loads of crucial laundry, get it put away immediately as soon as it’s clean, dried, and folded.
+- While catching up on at least the 2-3 loads of crucial laundry, get it put away immediately as soon as it’s clean, dried, and folded.
 Even if it seems inefficient to do it this way.